SirHesti/hsguard/GUIDE.md

 <a name="DAILY">Daily Workshop</a>

 After all the hard work we need a script.
 Create a systemd-unit if you want.
 I can do this, but only a daily-call is need.
-Just use /etc/cron.daily (systemd overwrites crontab anyway) and write a little script:
+Just use /etc/cron.daily (systemd sign over crontab anyway) and write a little script:
 ```
 #!/bin/sh